hanhanhan-kim/hanhanhan-kim.github.io/_drafts/why-olkbs.md

 ---
 title: Why OLKBs?
-subtitle: Or how I learned to stop worrying and love abnormal keyboards
 tag: HIDs
-excerpt: "A case for relearning how to type."
+excerpt: "... or how I learned to stop worrying and love relearning how to type."
 ---

 In `config.h`: